-Natural and cultured pearls are both produced in nature; and are both considered valuable and sustainable gems.
-Natural pearls are formed when an irritant accidentally gets into an oyster.
+Natural and cultured pearls are both produced in nature; and are both considered valuable gems.
+Natural pearls are sustainable gems and are formed when an irritant accidentally gets into an oyster.
 Layers of coating are deposited on the irritant to make it smooth.
 A natural pearl is thus born.
-Cultured pearls are formed in the same process as a natural pearl, however a shell bead nucleus (the irritant) is inserted into the oyster through human intervention.
-Imitation pearls, a.k.a. fake pearls, are fully man-made using materials like glass and plastic.
+Cultured pearls are formed in the same process as a natural pearl, however a shell bead nucleus and/or a mantle is inserted into the oyster through human intervention.
+Imitation pearls, a.k.a. fake pearls, are fully man-made using materials like glass and synthetic substances.
 They have no real value as a gemstone.